 Jacqueline Fontyn, Brussels, composer a.o. for the Queen Elisabeth Concours

-“Dear Barend Schipper, [...] your beautiful CD (Nijinski), [...]
-Exquisite, descriptive music, which fitted to the [Sardinian] landscape, and well played too.
+“Dear Barend Schipper, today I had finally the time to listen to your beautiful CD (Nijinski), [...] exquisite, visual evocative music, which fitted to the Sardinian landscape [...] and well played too.
 Heartfelt thanks!”

 Frans Brüggen, Sardinia, Amsterdam, 1934 - 2014 was the conductor of the Orchestra of the 18th Century